pact-foundation/docs.pact.io/website/docs/implementation_guides/ruby/verifying_pacts.md

     # Base URL of pact broker is mandatory
     # basic auth username/password and token are optional parameters
     pact_broker_base_url 'http://...', {username: '...', password: '...', token: '...'}
+    verbose false # Set this to true to see the HTTP requests and responses logged

     # Specify the consumer version tags for the pacts you want to verify
     # Simple config - a list of tag names